prixladi/site-capture/README.md

 # Site Capture

-Application for automatically creating screenshots of defined sites.
+Application for capturing screenshots of defined sites using predefined parameters.
 Application supporting templates for shared definitions of quality, viewports, etc...

 ## Application Parts